giacomelli/giacomelli.github.io-jekyll/src/_posts/2019/2019-06-05-geneticsharp-in-the-wild-aerovision-aircraft-trajectories-optimization-and-visualization.md

 categories: Article
 tags: geneticsharp geneticsharp-in-the-wild
 ---
-I decided to start a serie of posts about some most outstanding scientific papers and projects using GeneticSharp.
+I decided to start a series of posts about some outstanding scientific papers and projects using GeneticSharp.

 For this first post the choose one is the `AeroVision - Aircraft Trajectories Optimization and Visualization`.